taktile-org/decisions-export/README.md

 ## Execution

-To execute the sync manuall, run the following command using bash:
+To execute the sync manually, run the following command using bash:
 ```bash
 ./run.sh
 ```